AlexandreDecan/portion/README.md

    ```

- - `i.adjacent(other)` tests if the two intervals are adjacent.
+ - `i.adjacent(other)` tests if the two intervals are adjacent, i.e., if they do not overlap and their union form a single atomic interval.
- Two intervals are adjacent if their intersection is empty, and their union is an atomic interval (or,
+ While this definition corresponds to the usual notion of adjacency for atomic
+ intervals, it has stronger requirements for non-atomic ones since it requires
+ all underlying atomic intervals to be adjacent (i.e. that one
- in other words, if one interval fills the *gaps* of the other).
+ interval fills the gaps between the atomic intervals of the other one).
    ```python
    >>> P.closed(0, 1).adjacent(P.openclosed(1, 2))
    True